Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 The user story revolves around essential actions for each user and software interaction to complete a successful user journey.

-- As a Donor, I want to see more information about a live campaign, so I can choose to donate.
+- As a Donor, I want to see more information about a particular campaign, so I can choose to donate.

 - As a Donor, I want to add credits to my account to donate to a campaign.